JoshAaronLevy/levy-home/docs/02-swiftui-architecture.md

 ## Final Recommendation

 Build the native SwiftUI app as a small, direct client first.
 Keep screens, models, networking, and settings simple.
 Treat APNs as a native capability workstream and backend push migration as a backend contract workstream.
 The architecture should make those seams explicit without importing a heavyweight app framework.

+With the revised product scope, spend the added complexity on a polished Home command center, curated quick actions, and notification preferences.
+Keep Home Assistant integration behind a narrow backend facade and resist expanding into dashboard or automation-builder patterns.